Sérgio Vieira de Mello: Awards and recognition

-The Sérgio Vieira de Mello Center was founded by his mother, Gilda Vieira de Mello, and Sergio's surviving spouse Carolina Larriera, also a former UN diplomat and Harvard trained professional, to honor his legacy, and works with a network of supporters out of Brazil, Sergio's country of nationality and Timor-Leste, the country he helped create – around the world.
+The Sérgio Vieira de Mello Center was founded by his mother, Gilda Vieira de Mello, and Sérgio's surviving spouse Carolina Larriera, also a former UN diplomat and Harvard-trained professional, to honor his legacy, and works with a network of supporters out of Brazil, Sergio's country of nationality and Timor-Leste, the country he helped create – around the world.

 The Sérgio Vieira de Mello Center works through a nationwide network of universities specialized in international relations and the future generation of world ambassadors.
 Specifically, the Sérgio Vieira de Mello Center focuses on the use of technology, entrepreneurism, and networks to mobilize mentors and disciples and build a sustainable peace model that can be easily replicated.
 It engages Harvard and MIT engineers and education professionals to empower local communities and schools.
-The Center matches ivory tower professionals with base of the pyramid and disenfranchised youth, identifying easily obtained opportunities.
+The Center matches ivory tower professionals with a base of the pyramid and disenfranchised youth, identifying easily obtained opportunities.
 With ANAPRI, the National Association of International Relations Professionals is mobilizing Congress for more resources for the professionalization of the sector.

 The Center engages and actively supports a network of more than one hundred schools and institutions bearing Sérgio's name in Brazil and abroad, and provides teaching tools and in-kind material.
-It also runs the Gilda Vieira de Mello for her Son Sergio Vieira de Mello awarded annually in Geneva.
+It also runs the Gilda Vieira de Mello Prize dedicated to her son Sergio Vieira de Mello which is awarded annually in Geneva during the International Film Festival and Forum on Human Rights.
+The prize comes with a monetary award of CHF 5,000.